OpenPalp — Your Personal Heart Rhythm Programme

 - OpenPalp printed booklet & digital booklet

-If the KardiaMobile is lost or damaged: replacement cost £70.
-The clinic appointment is standalone — there is no obligation to proceed to the monitoring programme.
+If the KardiaMobile is lost or damaged beyond reasonable wear: replacement cost £70.
+The clinic appointment is free and standalone — the ECG and the home monitor are optional, and there is no obligation to take either.

 OpenPalp — The Programme